linto-ai/documentation-website/docs/developpers/apis/ASR/dockerrun.md

 SERVING_MODE=http
 ```
 ### HTTP Server
-The HTTP serving mode deploys a HTTP server and a swagger-ui to allow transcription request on a dedicated route.
+The HTTP serving mode deploys an HTTP server and a swagger-ui to allow transcription request on a dedicated route.

 The SERVING_MODE value in the .env should be set to ```http```.